Last week I talked about the show-stealing scene in the Peanuts special A Charlie Brown Christmas, the one where Linus reads from the gospel of Luke.

 And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: and they were sore afraid…(Luke 2:9)

-And then, when he gets to the part that says Fear not, he lets go of the blanket.
+And then, when he gets to the part that says Fear not he lets go of the blanket.
 That insignificant piece of cloth representing all of his insecurities suddenly becomes unnecessary in light of the power of the gospel of Jesus Christ.
 And so the blanket falls to the floor.

 The blankets we carry aren’t nearly as conspicuous as his, but ours exist nonetheless:

-The security blanket of needing more money.
+The security blanket of needing status and money and possessions.

 Or needing a drink to make it through the day.